JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 they groaned louder.
 The emergency lights came on in sickly green and an incomprehensible announcement played over the loudspeakers.
 Evidently, it was an order to evacuate, because the press of people began to struggle through the door at the front of the car, then further and further.
-Lawrence let the press of bodies move him too.
+Batman let the press of bodies move him too.

 Once they reached the front of the train, they stepped down onto the tracks, each passenger turning silently to help the next, again with that /Ain't it the fuckin' truth?/ look.
-Lawrence turned to help the person behind him and saw that it was the woman who'd spoken to him on the platform.
+Batman turned to help the person behind him and saw that it was the woman who'd spoken to him on the platform.
 She smiled a little smile at him and turned with practiced ease to help the person behind her.